Moving data to the cloud can make your business more productive, but how can you make sure you are prepared for the change?

 What do you have to gain?

-APC estimate that a single rack in a data centre would cost $120,000 over the course of its lifetime, which is usually around ten years.
+APC estimate that a single rack in a data center would cost $120,000 over the course of its lifetime, which is usually around ten years.

 Using the cloud to store data is an ideal way for growing businesses to function, as the remote servers make it fairly simple for you to increase your capacity.
 In times of fluctuation, you can then scale this back down with ease.